Magisk-Modules-Repo/IPControl/README.md

   specified disable threshold and enable it back when level is lower than enable threshold.
 This works autonomous, and always...

-* ... while you can also enable/disable charging whenever you want via ACSwitch Methods using commandline interface.
-You can find more details on commandline below.
+* ... while you can also enable/disable charging whenever you want via charging methods using commandline interface.
+You can find more details on commandline in 'Usage' section below.

 ## Requirements